 Generally, the most used index in regulations and standards to specify the thermal efficiency of a fabric sunscreen is the Total Solar Factor (Gtot).

 Visual comfort is the right combination of several factors: the nature of the (natural or artificial) light, its stability and its quantity relative to the visual demands of the activities to be performed, whether labor, domestic or rest.
-Inadequate correlation between lighting and activity, leading to premature material fatigue, and in extreme cases, luminous imbalance.
+Inadequate correlation between lighting and activity lead to premature material fatigue, and in extreme cases, luminous imbalance.

-To measure the action of a certain fabric, on the visible part of solar radiation, we use the following optical indices:
+To measure the ability of a specific fabric regarding the visible part of solar radiation, we use the following optical indices:

-- Openness (Tvnn) or Openness Factor (OF): Percentage of the fabric surface occupied by holes.
-Is an index indicating a feature of the fabric only and is independent of the same color.
-The higher is the degree of openness, the higher the amount of light will pass through the fabric.
+- Openness (Tvnn) or Openness Factor (OF): The percentage of the fabric surface occupied by holes.
+This index describes a feature of the fabric only and is independent of the color.
+The higher the degree of openness, the higher the amount of light will pass through the fabric.
 The lower the openness factor, the higher the amount of shade.

-- Visible Light Transmittance (Tv): This factor gives the total percentage of light radiated through the fabric.
+- Visible Light Transmittance (Tv): The total percentage of light radiated through the fabric.

-- Visible light reflectance (Rvnh): Percentage of visible light radiation reflecting by the fabric.
+- Visible Light Reflectance (Rvnh): The percentage of visible light radiation reflected by the fabric.
 When light passes through a fabric, the total transmitted light is spread in all directions (diffuse transmission).
 The diffusely transmitted light is softer, has less contrast, and generates lighter shades (smoother transition between light and shadow).

-- Diffuse Light Transmission Factor (Tdif): It is defined as the difference between the visible transmission factor and the openness factor: Tdif = Tv – OF
+- Diffuse Light Transmission Factor (Tdif): The difference between the visible transmission factor and the openness factor: Tdif = Tv – OF.

-When referring to glare and shape recognition, is indicated as Tvndif.
+- Tvndif refers to glare and shape recognition.
 A low value means greater visual comfort.

-When referring to the lighting control is indicated as Tvdifh.
-This control is used to measure the diffusion capacity of a fabric.
+- Tvdifh refers to the lighting control, and is used to measure the diffusion capacity of a fabric.
 A high value indicates a greater contribution of natural light through fabric.

-Regulation and legislation standards indicates Visible Light Transmittance factor (Tv) as the factor used to specify the visual comfort provided by a fabric.
+Regulation and legislation standards indicate Visible Light Transmittance factor (Tv) as the factor used to specify the visual comfort provided by a fabric.

 The Solar Radiation and Banners

-Installing a sun protection product, such as an awning or shade allows to control the amount of sunlight entering a building through an opening.
-Depending on the type and fabric color selected, light contrast intensity is reduced, lowering the cooling requirements of the building.
+Installing a sun protection product, such as an awning or shade, allows control of the amount of sunlight and solar radiation entering a building through an opening.
+Depending on the type and color of the fabric selected, light contrast intensity is reduced, lowering the cooling requirements of the building.

 For example, a dark colored fabric allows greater glare control by less light transmission, but the amount of reflected radiation is smaller than in a light color and the absorption percentage is greater.
-This solar radiation absorbed is transferred as heat, therefore a dark fabric provides greater visual comfort but may reduce thermal comfort.
+The solar radiation absorbed is transferred as heat, therefore, a dark fabric provides greater visual comfort but may reduce thermal comfort.

 UV Protection Factor

-There are different types of skin (up to 6 according to dermatologists) and everyone reacts differently when exposed to sunlight and each has its own maximum exposure to sunlight to avoid damage.
-For example, skin type I can only be unprotected from sun between 5 and 10 minutes before they redden.
+There are different types of skin (up to 6 according to dermatologists).
+Each reacts differently when exposed to sunlight and has its own maximum exposure to sunlight to avoid damage.
+For example, Skin Type I can only be unprotected from sun exposure between 5 and 10 minutes before reddening.

 The Ultraviolet Protection Factor UPF indicates how long a person can stay under the sun protection element without damaging the skin.
-A canvas with a UPF 50 allows a person with type I skin to be under it around 250 minutes.
+A canvas with a UPF 50 allows a person with Skin Type I to be under it around 250 minutes.